 Step 1: Rapid serum tests for viral hepatitis B and C are given.

 Step 2: Those positive for HBV or HCV have an ultrasound examination.

 Step 3: Those with liver lesions are tested for AFP and are seen by an oncologist.

-Step 5:Those with signs of cirrhosis during the ultrasound exam were given a FibroScan and were seen by an hepatologist.
+Step 4:Those with signs of cirrhosis during the ultrasound exam are given a FibroScan and seen by a hepatologist.

 Step 5: Those who test positive for HBV or HCV but have no indication of current cancer or cirrhosis are seen by a hepatologist.

 Step 6: Hepatologists and oncologists physically examine and counsel participants on their medical condition, follow-up treatment, physician referrals, and necessary lifestyle changes.

 Hepatitis Coordinators are trained government social workers and health care workers who work directly with the community, visiting families and homes.
 They are essential to reach the most remote, hard-to-find individuals as they know the community better than anyone else.
 The Hepatitis Coordinators distribute and share information about the healthy liver program, viral hepatitis testing, and educate community members one-on-one, person-to-person, directing them to receive the necessary testing and treatments while they are conducting their everyday duties.
 A key element to successfully accomplish the national “Healthy Liver Program” goals is to share basic information about viral hepatitis with the general population and ensure people get tested and treated.